Ireland's housing crisis: what the 2026 rental reforms change

 The human cost

-When a system fails at this scale, the consequences show up in emergency accommodation figures, in emigration data, and in the daily choices young people are forced to make.
+The consequences show up in emergency accommodation figures, in emigration data, and in the daily choices young people are forced to make.

 The National Youth Council of Ireland (NYCI) has tracked the wider toll.
 Three in five people under 25 are considering emigration, with almost one in three strongly considering leaving Ireland.
 Among 18 to 24 year olds, 82% say rising costs are negatively affecting them, and 84% agree the housing crisis hits their age group hardest.
 Over one in five young people have skipped meals because they cannot afford food.